 Common Maytag dryer issues

 On Maytag dryers, the most frequent complaint is “it’s tumbling, but there’s no heat.”
 This classic symptom usually points to one of three things: a blown thermal fuse, a bad heating element, or a failed cycling thermostat.
 The thermal fuse is a safety device that cuts power to the heat source if the dryer overheats, often due to a clogged vent.
-We always check your venting when we replace one.
+A technician always checks your venting when replacing one.
 Another common problem is a loud squealing or thumping noise, which is a tell-tale sign of a worn-out drum belt or idler pulley.
 These parts are under constant tension and eventually wear out.
 A prompt dryer repair is important, as a broken belt can lead to more damage if you continue to run the machine.

 Repairing Maytag refrigerators and dishwashers